 |From||"Liggio,John [Ontario]" <John.Liggio@ec.gc.ca>|

-The Air Quality Research Division invites applications for the position of Visiting Fellow (Post-Doctoral Fellow) for a one year term with the possibility of renewal for up to 2 additional years upon mutual agreement.
+The Air Quality Research Division invites applications for the position of an NSERC Visiting Fellowship in Canadian Government Laboratories (Post-Doctoral Fellow) for a one year term with the possibility of renewal for up to 2 additional years upon mutual agreement (see attached also).

 A Ph.D. in chemistry, atmospheric sciences, environmental engineering, or a related discipline is required.
 Demonstrated skills in experimental atmospheric chemistry/physics are also required.
-Experience with advanced gas and aerosol instrumentation operation, Aerosol mass spectrometry (AMS), SMPS, SP2, computer programming, and/or complex data analysis is highly desirable.
+Experience with advanced gas and aerosol instrumentation use (Chemical ionization mass spectrometry (CIMS), Aerosol mass spectrometry (AMS), SMPS), computer programming, and/or complex data analysis is highly desirable.
 Prior experience with field measurements is also desirable.

 The successful candidate must have the ability to travel to field studies for periods of up to 6 weeks, to work in a team environment and with multiple collaborators.
 A demonstrated ability to publish in the peer-reviewed literature is essential.

-Qualified candidates are requested to send their curriculum vitae, including a full list of publications and conference presentations, contact information for 3 references, a one-page cover letter indicating their date of availability and describing how their knowledge and experience are aligned with the position, to Dr. Shao-Meng Li by e-mail (shao-meng.Li@ec.gc.ca).
+Qualified candidates are requested to send their curriculum vitae, including a full list of publications and conference presentations, their date of availability and contact information for 3 references to Dr. John Liggio by e-mail (John.Liggio@ec.gc.ca).

-Successful candidates must be included in the inventory of Canada's Natural Sciences and Engineering Research Council (NSERC) Visiting Fellowships in Canadian Government Laboratories Program.
+Successful candidates must be included in the inventory of Canada's Natural Sciences and Engineering Research Council (NSERC) Visiting Fellowships in Canadian Government Laboratories Program prior to their selection for the position.
 Applications to the inventory can be made through the link below.